-These days with so much technology around and now with your children not in school, getting kids active can be a challenge!
+These days with so much technology around and now with your children not in school, finding physical activity for your kids active can be a challenge!
 You are not allowed to go anywhere, nothing but essential services are open, and your kids can’t go out and play with their neighborhood friends.
 If you are like the rest of us you are probably running out of creative ideas to keep your kids active.

-For that reason, I am going to share three of my favorite websites on how to get kids active during COVID-19.
+For that reason, I am going to share three of my favorite free websites for physical activity for to get kids during COVID-19.
 But first let’s briefly speak about the importance of physical activity.

 How Much Physical Activity do Kids Need?